 Cut the tenderloin into 1-inch thick slices and use a spoon to drizzle the glaze from the pan all over the tenderloin just before serving.

-TIPS & TRICKS FOR MAKING PERFECT PORK TENDERLOIN
+TIPS & TRICKS FOR MAKING JUICY BAKED PORK

 - Sriracha is an Asian hot chili sauce that can be found in the Asian section of most grocery stores.
 I definitely recommend the sriracha over hot sauce unless you’re in a pinch and that’s all you have.
 Sriracha just goes with the whole island glaze flavors.